LuckyHyena/DnD/tomb_of_annihilation/player_notes/character_creation.md

 Additionally, your character shouldn't be one who's unable to work cooperatively with other people, such as a thief who tries to steal or hide treasure from the rest of the party, or someone who starts fights in every town they visit.
 This adventure is a story about a team of capable (and _generally_ decent) adventurers working together to defeat the extraordinary challenges of the Chultan jungle and the Tomb of Annihilation.

-With all that in mind, take a look through the background information available on [the peninsula of Chult](introduction.md#welcome-to-chult), [the Chultan people](dramatis_personae.md#top), and [the city of Port Nyanzaru](Port_Nyanzaru.md#top) to get ideas for your character, then come here for the formal rules on how to create them.
+With all that in mind, take a look through the background information available on [the peninsula of Chult](introduction.md#welcome-to-chult), [the Chultan people](dramatis_personae.md#top), and [the city of Port Nyanzaru](Port_Nyanzaru.md#top) to get ideas for your character!
+Then come back here for the formal rules on how to create them.

 ---